michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 </details>

-"Public Opinion and Nuclear Use: Evidence from Factorial Experiments" (with Tyler Bowen and Matt Graham). <i>The Journal of Politics</i> 85, no. 1 (2023): 345-350. <a href= "https://www.journals.uchicago.edu/doi/10.1086/720329">Article</a>, <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham.pdf">pre-publication version</a>, and <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham_appendix.pdf">appendix</a>.
+"Public Opinion and Nuclear Use: Evidence from Factorial Experiments" (with Tyler Bowen and Matt Graham). <i>The Journal of Politics</i> 85, no. 1 (2023): 345-350. <a href= "https://www.journals.uchicago.edu/doi/10.1086/720329">Article</a> | <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham.pdf">Pre-publication version</a> | <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham_appendix.pdf">Appendix</a>.

 <details>
   <summary>Abstract</summary>